jiridj/classic-models-mcp/docs/DOCKER.md

 - ⚠️ Slower startup (container initialization)
 - ⚠️ More complex configuration
 - ⚠️ Less efficient than native Python
-- ✅ Better: Use native Python for stdio, Docker for SSE
+- ✅ Better: Use native Python for stdio, Docker for HTTP

 ---